October 6, 2021

-Considered by many as an overreaction to the current Coronavirus epidemic, panic buying has led to mass shortages of essential products on shelves, hoarding of essential supplies such as medicines and toilet paper has been widely reported in the news.
-Food supplies are being limited by many supermarkets and grocery stores and home delivery is also coming to a halt.
+Considered by many as an overreaction to the current Coronavirus epidemic, panic buying has led to mass shortages of essential food and products on shelves, hoarding of essential supplies such as medicines and toilet paper has been widely reported in the news.
+Food supplies are being limited by many convenience stores, supermarkets, grocery stores, pharmacies and home delivery is also coming to a halt.
+The impact of panic buying has created long queues at stores, which only intensifies the perception that shortages will occur.
 Business processes are being tested by this unforeseen demand and it is impacting the whole supply chain for some organizations.

 Some retailers are already struggling with regular sourcing of supplies from manufacturers, notably China, due to the factory shutdowns that occurred over the extended lunar new year holidays, even though factories are reportedly now back to normal levels.
-The time-lapse for the transportation of goods from China has hit retailers now as stocks have not yet been replenished to full inventory.
-It may take several weeks before essential products are back to normal levels.
+The time-lapse for the transportation of goods from China has hit retailers recently as stocks have not yet been replenished to full inventory levels.
+It may take several weeks before essential goods and products are back to normal levels.
 Logistics management will be a key focus area and leveling out the 'bullwhip' effect of high consumer demand will take time.
 Predicting demand flows of products in these unprecedented times is proving difficult.

-The increase in demand for essential items, due to panic buying and people panicking, is putting further pressure on inventory levels.
+The increase in demand for essential items, due to anxious panic buying and people panicking, is putting further pressure on inventory levels.
 Efficient supply chains won't leave shelves empty for extended periods, but the strain on supply chains is evident as non-forecasted levels of demand continue to rise and shortages are becoming apparent to the end consumer.